 BVIS Hanoi is one of only a few bilingual schools in Vietnam.
-Learning follows the UK National Curriculum, and secondary students study for globally recognised IGCSEs and A Levels.
+Learning follows the National Curriculum for England, and secondary students study for globally recognised IGCSEs and A Levels.

 Here's a school that primacies to equip students "with firm English and Vietnamese language foundations, independent study skills and confidence" – and students are immersed in both English and Vietnamese from day one.

 Technology is integrated across all aspects of the curriculum with a BYOD (bring your own device) scheme in Years 5 and 6.
-You’ll find students from Year 1 upwards proficient at coding and using their skills to integrate with the robotics programme.
-In addition, children use 3D modelling to design and create their own 3D creations using 3D printers and laser cutting technology.
-Children use Google applications to help with collaboration in their work and iPads are available for all children across all subject areas; there are interactive whiteboards in all classrooms.
+You’ll find students from Year 1 upwards proficient in coding and using their skills to integrate with the robotics programme.
+In addition, children use 3D modelling to design and create their own 3D creations, using 3D printers and laser cutting technology.
+Children use Google applications to help with collaboration in their work, and iPads are available for all children across all subject areas; there are interactive whiteboards in all classrooms.

 While the main nationality at BVIS Hanoi is Vietnamese, the student body represents 13 different nationalities.
 Teacher student ratios range from 5:1 to 12:1.